Community Before There Was Ithaca

 Recently, more Goyogo̱hó:nǫ’ members have moved back to the area and the nation has come together again as a community with a common purpose: to start purchasing land that was stolen more than 200 years ago.
 The Goyogo̱hó:nǫ’ now tend the land on SHARE Farm in Union Springs, on the eastern banks of Cayuga Lake.

-Despite the diaspora and the passage of time, they have managed to hold on to centuries-old traditions and share many of the same values.
+Despite the diaspora and the passage of time, they have held on to centuries-old traditions and share many of the same values.
 Members of the nation still come together seasonally to gather resources like strawberries, fish, and medicinal plants.
 They are stewards of the land and water, pushing against chemical use by local agriculture.
 “If you’re not being healthy with the land, it won’t treat you right,” said George.

 And yes, they still play snow snake.
 They still value and take care of the elderly in their community.
 And as the weather gets colder, they are, as a group, making sure that all of their houses are winterized.
 “We all work together to try to help each other and try to make sure that those yet to be born will have a place to go,” said George.